 Georgia O’Keeffe: Invincible

-Very few major American artists have ever been as productive, for so long, in so many mediums, as Georgia O’Keeffe was during her extraordinary career.
-From her early, accomplished drawings — which caught the eye of her future husband, Alfred Steiglitz, in 1916 — through her taut studies of urban life and architecture in the 1920s and well into her gorgeous later works inspired by the natural beauty of New Mexico, O’Keeffe forged a unique, solitary path through the landscape of modern art.
+Few major American artists have been as productive, for so long, in so many media, as Georgia O’Keeffe was during her extraordinary career.
+From her early, accomplished drawings — which caught the eye of her future husband, Alfred Steiglitz, in 1916 — through her firm studies of urban life and architecture in the 1920s and well into her gorgeous later works inspired by the natural beauty of New Mexico, O’Keeffe forged a unique, solitary path through the landscape of modern art.

-Here, on what would have been her 125th birthday (she was born Nov.
-15, 1887, in Wisconsin and died in 1986, at 98, in New Mexico), LIFE.com looks at a single photograph — John Loengard’s astonishing 1967 portrait of the artist as an old woman — that somehow manages to suggest, in one frame, Georgia O’Keeffe’s willful isolation, her breathtaking self-possession and her singular place in the American consciousness.
+Here, LIFE.com looks at a single photograph — John Loengard’s astonishing 1967 portrait of the artist as an old woman — that somehow manages to suggest, in one frame, Georgia O’Keeffe’s willful isolation, her breathtaking self-possession and her singular place in the American consciousness.

 Of the many, many fine — and not infrequently iconic — portraits that LIFE magazine published through the years, Loengard’s picture of O’Keeffe is one of the very greatest.